noise-lab/security-course/docs/assignments/privacy.md

 write-up.
 For simplicity, assume that all caches are empty and you are browsing on the UChicago network.

+### Tasks

-\(1\) Capture the DNS queries made by your browser when loading this website.
+1. Capture the DNS queries made by your browser when loading this website.
 You can do this either with a tool like wireshark.
 Please include your results in the form of a pcap that contains *only* the DNS queries (you can filter for DNS queries in Wireshark).
 Based on your